dekzitfz/generator-code-base-android/README.md

 yo android-kotlin-mvvm
 ```

-Open project using Android Studio, sync/rebuild your project, and done!
+Once boilerplate generated sucessfully, open it using Android Studio, sync/rebuild your project, and done!
+Check [Wiki](https://github.com/dekzitfz/generator-code-base-android/wiki) for more information how to use this boilerplate.

 ## Notes